 My board game on collaboration and planning came out in 1993.
 My son Jeff has spent the past two years polishing the online version of this exercise which retains the key dynamics of the interactions from face-to-face play and takes the key learning points to a higher place.
 The design is very easy to learn to facilitate for the delivery and the options for the Expedition Leader to facilitate discussions around issues of change and teamwork is quite straightforward.
 The supervisor can then devote some time over the next weeks to enable the people to design and implement workplace improvements to impact performance results.
 This improved teamwork has long-term impacts on so many of the issues that the remote workers of today want to address.

-You can read more about our ideas for making this a reality at this blog post about supervisors as facilitators: https://performancemanagementcompany.com/2022/08/23/use-supervisors-to-implement-virtual-workplace-teambuilding/
+You can read more about our ideas for making supervisors more effective facilitators and improving communications, alignment and collaboration a reality at this blog post about supervisors as facilitators: https://performancemanagementcompany.com/2022/08/23/use-supervisors-to-implement-virtual-workplace-teambuilding/

 What we are offering is a wonderful, online virtual delivery of a truly outstanding team building game that has been used since 1993 and only recently available as an online training tool.
 We still offer the board game version with a great price but we also think that the organizational development capabilities of the virtual version are truly outstanding.